A hyperboloidal method for numerical simulations of multidimensional nonlinear wave equations: nonlinear tails: Numerical methods

 for $i=0,1,\ldots,\Ntr-4$ is added to the right-hand side of the discretised evolution equations for both $\tilde\Phi$ and $\tilde\Pi$.
 Ghost points near the origin are filled according to \eref{e:symmetryorigin}.
 No dissipation is added at the outermost three radial grid points.
 We typically take the parameter $\varepsilon = 0.2$.
 It should be noted that the artificial dissipation term \eref{e:diss} is of higher order in $h_{\tr}$ than the truncation error of the finite-difference method.

 In a pseudo-spectral method, nonlinear terms such as the one in our wave equation can cause high frequencies to be represented incorrectly due to aliasing \cite{Boyd2000}.
-We address this by applying spectral filtering according to the 2/3 rule, whereby the top third of all $\theta$-modes are removed at each substep of the Runge-Kutta algorithm.
+We address this by applying spectral filtering according to the Orszag 2/3 rule \cite{Patterson1971,Boyd2000}.
+At the end of each of the four substeps of the fourth-order Runge-Kutta method, we transform the solution to Fourier space w.r.t. $\theta$ and $\varphi$, i.e., we compute the coefficients $a_{lm}$ in \eref{e:spectralexpansion} (or $a_l$ in \eref{e:spectralexpansionreduced}).
+We then set the top third w.r.t. $l$ of these coefficients to zero.
+Finally we transform back to the point values.
+We remark that while strictly speaking, the 2/3 rule can only be shown mathematically to eliminate aliasing errors from quadratic nonlinearities, it is widely used in practice for various nonlinear partial differential equations, and we have not observed any high-frequency instabilities when applying it.

 In order to combat the clustering of grid points near the poles of the two-sphere, we filter out an increasing number of the highest Fourier modes w.r.t. $\varphi$ as $\theta$ approaches $0$ or $\pi$.
 Specifically, we remove the proportion $1 - \sin\theta$ of all $\varphi$-Fourier modes (beginning at the highest frequencies) \cite{Fornberg1998}.